Taha-bouhafa1/Aerial-Image-Segmentation/README.md

-# Semantic Segmentation with U-Net3+ on Potsdam Dataset
+# U-Net3+ with Deep Supervision for Semantic Segmentation of Aerial Images (Potsdam)

 ## Project Overview